cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 section D.1.2 of {{NISTCurves}}), and `bitmask` is defined to be 0xFF for P-256 and P-384, and 0x01 for P-521.

-For the CFRG curves Curve25519 and Curve448, the DeriveKeyPair function performs a KDF operation on its input:
+For X25519 and X448, the DeriveKeyPair function performs a KDF operation on its input:

 ~~~